Claudia – Care Coordinator Extraordinaire

 Dr. Jeff Pugh is a neurosurgeon.
 Outside of the operating room, Dr. Pugh’s work at Metro City is an opportunity to provide preventative care and treatment for people who use substances – a clinical practice he finds to be very rewarding.

 Dr. Kassim Rekieh is an Assistant Clinical Professor in the University of Alberta’s Department of Family Medicine.
 His practice mainly consists of rural Emergency Medicine.
 He joined Metro City in 2019, and finds it very rewarding to provide ongoing care to patients outside of the emergency department.

 Hakique Virani, MD FRCPC DABAM

 Dr. Hakique Virani is a specialist in Public Health and Preventive Medicine, and a Diplomate of the American Board of Addiction Medicine.
-He is a Clinical Assistant Professor at the University of Alberta Faculty of Medicine, and has written about critical health issues in the Globe and Mail, Calgary Herald, Boston Globe’s STAT News, CBC, Huffington Post, and VICE News.
+He is a Clinical Associate Professor at the University of Alberta Faculty of Medicine, and has written about critical health issues in the Globe and Mail, Calgary Herald, Boston Globe’s STAT News, CBC, Huffington Post, and VICE News.
 He is a committed advocate for First Nations health, healthy public policy, social equity, and compassionate care for people who use substances.

 Dr. Qureshi has worked with Metro City since 2020 and has been a key member of the team advancing treatment access for Indigenous communities.
 Outside of his work with Metro City, he works in primary care oncology at the Tom Baker Cancer Centre in Calgary.